Fatality statistics in the Western Australian mining industry

 Fatality statistics in the Western Australian mining industry captures the number of people killed in the industry in the Australian state of Western Australia.
 During the period 2000-2012 (inclusive), a total of 52 fatalities occurred.
 In 2006, the Chamber of Minerals and Energy of Western Australia commissioned a taxonomic study to analyse the 306 mining fatalities which occurred between 1970 and 2006.
-The Department of Mines and Petroleum, later renamed the Department of Mines, Industry Regulation and Safety, the governing authority for the industry in the state, has published statistics for fatalities in mining dating back to 1943 and intends to publish statistics dating back to 1886, though early records are not expected to be exhaustive.
+The Department of Mines & Petroleum, later renamed the Department of Mines, Industry Regulation & Safety, the governing authority for the industry in the state, has published statistics for fatalities in mining dating back to 1943 and intends to publish statistics dating back to 1886, though early records are not expected to be exhaustive.

 Categorisation

 The department lists the fatality statistics categorised by commodity, date, fiscal year, occupation, causes, report status and type of mining (underground or surface).
 Records up until 1967 are not categorised by commodity and instead appear as "not categorised" in the listing.
 Categorisation began in 1967 and almost all fatalities are categorised after 1968.